 New facility features

-In order to accommodate Regina's population growth, the new wastewater treatment plant will have:
+In order to accommodate Regina's population growth, the new wastewater treatment plant:

 - Meets the new stringent environmental regulations.
-The plant will be an ISO14001 accredited facility.
+The plant is an ISO14001 accredited facility.

 - Utilizes a biological process, lessening the use of chemicals and reducing potential pollutants and chemical costs.

-- Produces a higher quality effluent which will improve the Wascana Creek ecosystem.
+- Produces a higher quality effluent, which can help improve the Wascana Creek ecosystem.